waterbuffalo13/micromanage/README.md

 ## Why should I use this app?

 You will get (now or eventually) have access to the following features (most/all from a single page):
-- Simple to-do list: Set out some plans for the day.
+- Simple to-do list: Set out some plans for the day and tick them off as you .
 - Habit-Tracking: You want a six-pack?
-That's cool mayn so do I!
+That's cool mayn!
 How much do you bench?
 What?!
 What do you mean you don't go to the gym?
 - Scheduler: Plan out your day and see visually how you are spending it.
 Possibly also generate suggested schedules.
 - Journal: Record important events or achievements.
 Write and save notes about your day, or any thoughts you have and view them at any time.
-- Mood-tracker: How does your mood fluctuate throughout your day.
+- Mood-tracker: How does your mood fluctuate throughout your day and what should you avoid/do more.
 - Diet Planner: Keep track of your calories.
 Useful for people trying to lose/gain weight or be healthier.

 Advanced
 - Cytoscape-based short-term planning (inspired from https://www.kickstarter.com/projects/lucenera/satplanner/description).
-View life like a fsm/markov chain.
+Maybe even create recommended plans.
 - Financial Planning: I really want to buy a house but when will I be able to based on my current finances?
-What if i make adjustments?
+What if I make adjustments?
 Maybe I'm overdue for a holiday?
 Can I afford it?
 - Fitness Planning: Would you like to know when exactly you'd get that six-pack/run a marathon/lift your bodyweight? even if sedentary stil useful.
 - Communication: Feeling bored?
 Here are some interesting activities that you might like!
 Feeling anxious?
 Tell me about it on this page.
 Feeling the existential angst?
 Hey I've booked a holiday for you and the family in Switzerland.
 No need to thank me man.
 And great work on that promotion you got at work!
 You earned it!